sadanandpai/git-guide/README.md

 ### 24. I have made changes and committed to a branch.
 I want to copy the same changes to another branch.

-I copy the changes of a commit from one branch to another, you can use **cherry pick**.
+To copy the changes of a commit from one branch to another, you can use **cherry pick**.
+First obtain its commit id of the commit, which you want to copy.

+- Checkout the branch `git checkout <destination-branch>`
+- Cherry pick the commit `git cherry-pick <commit-id>`

 <img width="607" alt="image" src="https://user-images.githubusercontent.com/12962887/181609051-5ced1192-0372-45f9-97bf-3491ce070fbf.png">